danascheider/reactive_support/README.md

 require 'reactive_support/core_ext/object/blank'
 require 'reactive_support/core_ext/object/inclusion'
 require 'reactive_support/core_ext/object/try'
-require 'reactive_support/extensions/reactive_extensions'
-require 'reactive_support/extensions/array_extensions'</code></pre>
+require 'reactive_support/extensions/reactive_extensions'</code></pre>
+The ReactiveExtensions module should be required as a whole.
 I do have plans to add the ability to require the entire gem, or broader parts of it, in the future.
 This would also be a welcome contribution to the project if you're interested.

 Please note that version 0.1.2 is the earliest available version of ReactiveSupport.

 ### Usage
-In its current version, ReactiveSupport adds methods to Ruby's `Object` class, so once required, its methods can be used on any object within your project, including core Ruby classes.
+In its current version, ReactiveSupport adds methods to several core Ruby classes (including `Object`), so once required, its methods can be used on any object within your project.

 Currently, ReactiveSupport's methods are a strict subset of ActiveSupport's.
 (This may change in future versions, or most saliently, if ActiveSupport's API changes.)